 The Kellogg Campus of Alaska Pacific University is a 900-acre working farm in the Matanuska Valley, 40 miles north of Anchorage in Palmer, AK.
 Spring Creek Farm provides hands-on experiential education in ecological horticulture and food system resilience; food produced on the farm is used by APU dining services and distributed through a farmer’s market and community-supported agriculture (CSA) shares.
 A portion of the food grown by students is donated to the food insecure through the Alaska Tilth program.The Kellogg Campus also hosts a variety of education programs, including coursework for the Master of Science degree in Outdoor Studies and Environmental Education and the BA in Sustainability Studies, farmer training activities, student internships, and an environmental learning center for home-schooled students.
 The Kellogg Campus is central to APU’s commitment to community engagement, place-based learning, and the recognition of Indigenous knowledge and cultures.

-The natural setting of APU’s Kellogg Campus, in the spirit of Louise Kellogg’s vision, is to be used for place based learning to offer exceptional and integrated academic and co-curricular programs that are ecologically, socially and financially sustainable.
-The Kellogg Campus Manager is responsible for furthering this mission in three primary areas: 1) Increasing environmental and sustainability education opportunities in South Central Alaska by working in collaboration with APU faculty and programs, ANTHC project leaders and other community partners 2) Growing the campus’s role as an educational center for culturally responsive sustainable and innovative practices; 3) Supporting and ensuring the long term financial viability of the Kellogg Campus and Kellogg Campus based programs through grant initiative development and associated financial management.
+The natural setting of APU’s Kellogg Campus, in the spirit of Louise Kellogg’s vision, is to be used to offer exceptional and integrated academic and co-curricular programs that are ecologically, socially and financially sustainable.
+The Kellogg Campus Manager is responsible for furthering this mission in three primary areas: 1) Increasing environmental and sustainability education opportunities in South Central Alaska by working in collaboration with APU faculty and programs and community partners 2) Growing the campus’s role as an educational center for culturally responsive sustainable and innovative practices; 3) Supporting and ensuring the long term financial viability of the Kellogg Campus and Kellogg Campus based programs through grant initiative development and associated financial management.

 Campus Program Support